Want to know how to buy shares?

 If you plan to invest more than this in one tax year, then it’s worth opening a standalone dealing account as well.

-Luckily for you, we’ve got a whole other guide on the account opening process that you can check out.
+Luckily for you, we’ve got a whole guide on how to open a share dealing account.

 You should be able to top up your account directly from your bank account.
 Only invest money that you are willing to risk.
 Owning single shares is risky.